Binbrook, Ontario: History

 The community of Binbrook has a rich history of agriculture and First Nations peoples.
 Evidence has been found of Algonquin tribes inhabiting this area.

 The first registry of Binbrook was in 1791 when it was named Township #11 in the District of Nassau.
 The plan can be found in the Department of Lands and Forests, Toronto, dated October 25, 1791, where it lists four concessions and blocks divided amongst several families.
 Township #11 was renamed to Binbrook after the same town in Lincolnshire, England, in 1792.
-Binbrook was then grouped with 4 other counties into the District of Niagara in 1798.
-18 years later, in 1816, the new Gore District was divided into two new counties known as Wentworth (which comprises Binbrook, 4 other townships, and part of the county of Haldimand) and Halton.
+Binbrook was then grouped with four other counties into the District of Niagara in 1798.
+18 years later, in 1816, the new Gore District was divided into two new counties known as Wentworth (which comprises Binbrook, four other townships, and part of the county of Haldimand) and Halton.
+Binbrook was amalgamated with the nearby township of Glanford in 1974 to form the municipal township of Glanbrook within the Regional Municipality of Hamilton–Wentworth.
+In 2001 Glanbrook was amalgamated with the City of Hamilton.

 Armstrong's General Store was a longtime centre of community activity as was the feed mill.
 In the 1960s, Cybulski's Grocery Store became a hub for the small community.
-Knox Presbyterian Church, as well as a Baptist church, and Anglican Church all are near the centre of the village.
+Knox Presbyterian Church, a Baptist church, and Anglican Church all are near the centre of the village.